seapath/seapath-benchmark/inventories/README.md

 SPDX-License-Identifier: Apache-2.0 -->

 # Inventories directory
-This directory contains the inventory files used to configure the benchmark used.
+This directory contains the inventory files used to configure which machines are monitored or benchmarked.

 # Test profiles selection
-Test profiles have to be defined for each host, in the inventory file.

-For example, the following code run the test profile monitoring `process_monitoring`, and the `disk`, `cpu` and `vm_migration` test-profiles benchmark on `hypervisor1`.
+To benchmark or monitor the tested machines, place the host machines in the `monitored_machines` or `benchmarked_machines` groups.